A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 -

-The remaining pillars provide the constitutional foundation required to give these principles durable institutional expression through defined competencies, legal safeguards, and stable governance mechanisms.
+The remaining pillars provide the foundations required to give these principles durable institutional expression through defined competencies, legal safeguards, and stable governance mechanisms.
+Principles are carried into practice through structure rather than left to political interpretation.

-This framework also acknowledges the long-recognised constitutional reality of two principal national identities sharing the island.
-Federal design is employed not to entrench division, but to structure balance and distribute authority within a single constitutional order.
-In this respect, constitutional stability is achieved not through uniformity, but through institutional parity.
+This framework also recognises a long-established constitutional reality: that two principal national identities share the island.
+Federal design is used not to entrench division, but to structure balance — distributing authority, preventing institutional dominance, and enabling coexistence within a single legal order.

 From Architecture to Implementation: Activating the Sixteen Pillars

-Foundational Framework: Evolving the Good Friday/Belfast Agreement for Shared Governance — Derived from the Three Strands
+Foundational Framework: Evolving the Good Friday/Belfast Agreement for Shared Governance — Evolved from the Three Strands

 Overview

-It establishes an Administrative Province to serve as the constitutional and institutional centre of the shared governance system.
-The province is designed as a neutral jurisdiction, distinct from existing regional authorities and not identified with either political tradition.
+This pillar creates an Administrative Province, with Meath as the constitutional and administrative centre of the shared governance system.
+It functions as a neutral jurisdiction, distinct from existing regional authorities and not identified with either political tradition.

-Its function is to host shared federal institutions within a territorially and symbolically non-dominant framework, ensuring that common authority is exercised from a location that does not derive legitimacy from either legacy capital.
+Its purpose is to host shared federal institutions within a framework that does not derive legitimacy from either legacy capital.
+Common authority is therefore exercised from a centre designed for balance rather than inherited power.

 Policy Function

-To anchor shared governance within a structurally neutral province, preventing regional dominance and ensuring that federal institutions operate within a jurisdiction designed expressly for parity and institutional balance.
+To anchor shared governance within a structurally neutral province, with federal institutions operating within a jurisdiction designed for balance and non-dominance.

 Implementation Mechanisms